Rubbish Clearance & Bulky Waste Collection Windsor, Maidenhead and Surrey

 Below is a list of local reuse organisations that take bulky waste collections in Windsor, as well as the wider Surrey area that either resell or give items directly to people in need.

-Note these businesses cannot accept any sort of upholstered furniture without an EU fire safety label.
+Note these businesses cannot accept any sort of upholstered furniture without a fire safety label.
 If you don’t find any other reuse solution, check out our furniture removal guides individually for Windsor, Maidenhead or Surrey.

 2. Windsor, Maidenhead & Surrey council bulky item collection service